-Watch the interview with Dr. Tilman Becker, RICAIP Director, speaking about the specifics of RICAIP project and flexible production lines – broadcasted by the Czech TV on Tuesday 4 February 2020 at 12:50 (exact footage timing at minute 16:55, only in Czech):
+Watch the interview with Dr Tilman Becker, RICAIP Director, speaking about the specifics of the RICAIP project and flexible production lines – broadcasted by the Czech TV on Tuesday 4 February 2020 at 12:50 (exact footage timing at minute 16:55, only in Czech):

 To develop and test the technologies of the factories of the future is the goal of the large research project RICAIP, which has been granted last year to a Czech-German consortium led by the Czech Institute of Informatics, Robotics, and Cybernetics.
 The European Union will invest over a billion crowns into the project.
 From the beginning of the year, the allocation of this funding is being managed from Prague by a new director German researcher Tilman Becker.

 Martin Tyburec (MT): Give me please some specific examples of how you will spend this money.

 Tilman Becker (TB): In general, this money has been given to a consortium in the Czech Republic with two partners from Germany helping to set up a big research centre here and in Brno for research in advanced industrial production, concentrating on robots, but including many other aspects.
 In specific, an example (you can see in the background) is a testing environment for producing different products by different robots.
 So, you can choose from a big variety of different product that can be produced on this one line and have individual products being produced in the same efficiency that can typically be seen in mass production when robots are doing certain things over and over again very quickly.
 We can here control what has been done very individually and flexibly adapt the production line of these little toys – trucks as you can see – to whatever has been demanded from the production line right up to the last minute before the production starts.